Pathala Pathala: Composition

 Both Anirudh and Kamal have collaborated for Indian 2, the film was released in July 2024.
 As a result, this marks the second collaboration of Anirudh with Kamal, and also marks his second collaboration with Lokesh Kanagaraj after Master.
 Kamal himself wrote the lyrics after previously doing the same for so many of the songs like "Raja Kaiya Vacha" and "Sandhu Pottu".

 According to reports, it is a kuthu number, also featuring lines about politics and social issues.
 The lyrics of the song are in Madras Tamil slang.
 The song was recorded during May 2022 at Anirudh's Albuquerque Records studio in Chennai.

 Music video

 The song features Haasan dancing for the song.
-The song was choreographed by Sandy Master, and was shot at the outskirts of a railway station in Chennai.
+The song was choreographed by Sandy, and was shot at the outskirts of a railway station in Chennai.

 Records

-The first single "Pathala Pathala" received several million views with 770K+ likes and was the most viewed song on YouTube and has also been trending on the top.
+"Pathala Pathala" received several million views with 770K+ likes and was the most viewed song on YouTube and has also been trending on the top.